-In short, it's the process of automating various, mostly repetitve and otherwise time-consuming and/or resource-intensive marketing tasks, with the help of software.
+It's the process of automating various, repetitive, time-consuming or resource-intensive tasks with the help of lead nurturing software.

 Why Use Marketing Automation?

-Other than saving you a ton of time and money in the form of resources, marketing automation just makes good business sense.
+Other than saving time, money and resources, marketing automation just makes good business sense.
 In our fast-paced modern marketing world, timing is everything.
 A beat missed or a slight delay, means an opportunity lost.
-Marketing automation mitigates this.
-By setting up workflows you ensure your leads get the right amount of nurturing throughout their buyer's journey until they're ready to make a purchasing decision.
+Automated solutions mitigate this.
+With workflows you ensure leads get the right amount of nurturing throughout their buyer's journey until they're ready to make a purchasing decision.